-This ivy is probably a clone of 'Dentata Variegata' and was known in Great Britain already before 1940.
+This ivy is probably a clone of 'Dentata Variegata' and known in Great Britain already before 1940.
 Its large, light green leaves have a yellow flame-like variegation when exposed to enough sun.
-In the shade the leaf centre develops only to green-yellow or remains green.
-Climbing capacity (aerial rootlets) only moderately developed; therefore, the shoots are often trained along balustrades, on lattices or other climbing supports, or they grow cascading from walls.
-The leaves can grow considerably large (“elephant ears”).
+In the shade the leaf centre will simply turn green-yellow or remain green.
+Its climbing capacity (with aerial rootlets) is only moderately developed; the shoots are often trained along balustrades, on lattices or other climbing supports, or they grow cascading from walls.
+The leaves can become quite large (“elephant ears”).
 Frost hardiness moderate to good; the leaves may slightly curl in winter.
-An interesting and reliable variety, thus included in FassadenGrün's range.
+An interesting and reliable variety, thus included in our ivy assortment.
 Please refer to the ivy general information for tips and more information.